Firefly Counseling Services, P.C.

 American Kennel Club: http://www.akc.org/

 Olive is a French Bulldog therapy dog in training at Firefly Counseling Services, P.C.
 Olive was adopted through Umpqua Valley Kennels in Drain, Oregon.
-Olive is working toward her Canine Good Citizen certificate and will go on to complete her certification through Firefly Counseling Services, P.C. in Animal Assisted Neurobiologically-Informed Play Therapy (AANPT).
-Olive's handler, Lindsay Balboa, MSSW LCSW is in process of completing her post-graduate certificate through the University of Denver's Animal Assisted Human Health Program.
-Olive works with children and adolescents through animal assisted play therapy and specializes in snuggling and anything playful.
+Olive is working toward her Canine Good Citizen certificate and will go on to complete her certification through the Firefly Institute of Research and Education in Animal Assisted Neurobiologically-Informed Play Therapy (AANPT).
+Olive's handler, Lindsay Balboa, MSSW LCSW completed her post-graduate certificate through the University of Denver's Animal Assisted Human Health Program.
+Olive works with children and adolescents through animal assisted neurobiologically-informed play therapy and specializes in snuggling and anything playful.